Nonye2K3/chia/CLI-Commands-Reference.md

 For more detail, you can read about the DiskProver commands in [chiapos](https://github.com/Chia-Network/chiapos/blob/master/src/prover_disk.hpp)

 **What does the ratio of full proofs vs expected proofs mean?**
-* If the ratio is >1, your plot is relatively lucky, and probably has better odds of winning a block than another plot of equal space.
+* If the ratio is >1, your plot was relatively lucky for this run of challenges.
-* If the ratio is <1, your plot is relatively unlucky, and probably has worse odds of winning a block than another plot of equal space.
+* If the ratio is <1, your plot was relatively unlucky.
     * This shouldn't really concern you unless your ratio is <0.70